en_USEnglish

 Disadvantages of React Native

-Examples of applications created with React Native
+Examples of applications built with React Native

 3. Apache Cordova